bertabenet/magicquest/README.md

 ## Brief introduction
 This project is developed by unity.
 The project in this repository is ready to build.
 The only pre-requirements are to have unity installed and have PoseNet (below) running while running the game.

-The game itself is self-explanatory, for more details you can see the presentation [here].
+The game itself is self-explanatory, for more details you can see the presentation ande demo videos [here].
 _______________________________
 This project uses the following software:
 ## PoseNetOSC-Unity